SLoharkar/Currency-Converter-PHP-Symfony-Framework/README.md

 ## Features

-- **Currency Conversion**: Convert an amount from one currency to multiple target currencies.
+- **Currency Conversion**: Conversion of a specified amount from one currency to multiple other currencies.
+- **Exchange Rate Import**: Fetch exchange rates from the backend and load them into the form.
 - **User Authentication**: Secure login with username/password and IP-based restrictions.
 - **Remember Me**: Option for users to stay logged in across sessions.
 - **Role-Based View Management**: Different views and features based on user roles (Admin, User).